 The British entered Singapore in 1819 to develop the southern part of Singapore as a British trading post and settlement.
 It officially became a British colony in August 1824 by a treaty signed by the British East India Company and Malay Sultan who was controlling the Island Territory.

 Singapore declared independence from Britain unilaterally in August 1963 and officially gained sovereignty on 9th August 1965.

-Singapore has one of the busiest ports in the world and is the world’s fourth largest foreign exchange trading centre after London, New York and Tokyo.
+Singapore has one of the busiest ports in the world and is the world’s fourth largest foreign exchange trading center after London, New York, and Tokyo.
 The World Bank ranks Singapore as the world’s top logistics hub.

 Singapore’s economy has been ranked amongst the world’s ten most open, competitive and innovative.
 Rated as the most business-friendly economy in the world, Singapore is a hub of many Multinational companies.

 Singapore has a tropical rainforest climate with no distinctive seasons, uniform temperature and pressure, high humidity, and abundant rainfall.
 Temperatures range from 22 to 34 °C (71.6 to 93.2 °F).